blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 So if `$param = md5($param) . substr(MD5(strrev($param)), 0, strlen($param));`
 and `strlen($param) == 64`, it means that our key `o_o` is 32 byte long, which
-way too huge to bruteforce.
+way too huge to brute-force.
 Consequently we must unxor the block by another way, without knowing the key.